temporalio/documentation/docs/go/activities.md

 ## Synchronous Activity Execution

 The primary responsibility of a Workflow implementation is to schedule Activities for execution.
-The most straightforward way to do this is via the library method `workflow.ExecuteActivity`.
+The most straightforward way to do this is via the `workflow.ExecuteActivity` API.
 The following sample code demonstrates making this call:

 ```go
 ao := workflow.ActivityOptions{